nativefier/nativefier/docs/api.md

 nativefier <your-geolocation-enabled-website> --win32metadata '{"ProductName": "Your Product Name", "InternalName", "Your Internal Name", "FileDescription": "Your File Description"}'
 ```

-#### [disable-old-nativefier-warning-yesiknowitisinsecure]
+#### [disable-old-build-warning-yesiknowitisinsecure]

 Disables warning when opening an app made with an old version of Nativefier.
-(Insecure)
+Nativefier uses the Chrome browser (through Electron), and it is dangerous to keep using an old version of it.)

 ##### Programmatic API